axe312ger/sqip/README.md

 ## Config

 The configuration consists of three parts.
-An required input, an optional output path and a configuration of plugins to be applied on the images.
+A required input, an optional output path and a configuration of plugins to be applied on the images.

 ### `input` - required